rentzsch/clicktoflash/README.markdown

 #ClickToFlash

-[Download the latest ClickToFlash here](http://s3.amazonaws.com/clicktoflash/ClickToFlash-1.2.zip).
+[Download ClickToFlash 1.3 here](http://s3.amazonaws.com/clicktoflash/ClickToFlash-1.3.zip).
 Currently requires Mac OS X 10.5 Leopard.

 ClickToFlash is a WebKit plug-in that prevents automatic loading of Adobe Flash content.
 If you want to see the content, you can opt-in by clicking on it or adding an entire site to its whitelist.